[PHOTO: Richard Heathcote]

-If you’re out on the golf course and there’s a mandatory stoppage of play because of severe weather (think summertime in Florida), you probably know you can leave the ball on the course or mark it and lift it (Rule 5.7).
+If you’re on the golf course and there’s a mandatory stoppage of play because of severe weather (think summer in Queensland), you probably know you can leave the ball on the course or mark it and lift it (Rule 5.7).
 If play resumes, you return to that spot and play on.
-And you don’t need to use the original ball if you want to switch it out.
+And you don’t need to use the original ball if you want to switch it.

 If your ball was plugged in a bunker and you marked its position, scooped it out and headed for shelter, you’re supposed to replace the ball in a way that is similar to the original lie when you return (Rule 14.2d).
 If it’s in a bunker and it was plugged when you marked it and lifted it, you have to recreate that lie when you replace the ball (although you’re allowed to leave a small part of it visible if it was previously covered entirely).